Schedule online in just a few clicks.

 Your eyes have an enemy, and it’s hiding in your purse: your cosmetics bag.

+Eye care may not be top of mind when applying makeup, but it should be.
 Mascara wands can scratch with an accidental jab.
 Glitter bits and flakes of eye shadow can irritate and inflame.
 And dangerous ingredients or contaminated products can cause bacterial or fungal infections.

-“The pursuit of beauty can come with serious health costs if you’re not careful,” says Dr. Julie Schaefer, O.D., an optometrist at South Florida Regional Eye Associates, located in an America’s Best Contacts and Eyeglasses in Miami.
+“The pursuit of beauty can come with serious health costs if you’re not careful,” says Julie Schaefer, O.D., an optometrist at South Florida Regional Eye Associates, located in an America’s Best Contacts and Eyeglasses in Miami.

 Use this handy checklist to clean up your makeup habits—and safeguard your vision.